Digital morphogenesis via Schelling segregation: The case tau between kappa and 1/2

-In order to make this basic picture work, however, we need to be clear about the way in which firewalls will spread.
-If the interval $[u-w,u]$ is a firewall of type $\alpha$, then when $u+1$ is of type $\beta$, it cannot be happy unless the interval $[u+1,u+w+1]$ is $\beta$-stable.
-So firewalls will spread until they hit stable intervals of the opposite type.
+In order to make this basic picture work, however, we need to be careful about the formation of stable intervals in $[l_{k_0}, r_{k_0}]$.
+As noted above, firewalls will spread until they hit stable intervals of the opposite type.
 Now suppose that, with $i_1$ and $i_2$ as above, $i_1=i_2=2$ and, for now, suppose that $\alpha$-firewalls are originated at both $l_2$ and $r_2$.
 In order to show that these two firewalls will spread until they meet each other, it will be helpful first of all, to be able to assume that in the initial configuration there are no stable subintervals of $[l_{k_0}, r_{k_0}]$.
 This will follow quite easily for large $w$, from our previous analysis of the ratio between the probability of unhappy nodes and stable intervals.
 A further danger that we have to be able to avoid, however, is that, while $l_1$ and $r_1$ do not originate firewalls, they \emph{do} get as far as creating $\beta$-stable intervals.